 - 1/2 cup finely chopped walnuts, optional

 - Preheat oven to 375°.
-Cream butter and granulated sugar until light and fluffy.
+Cream butter and sugar until light and fluffy.
 Beat in egg and vanilla.
 In a separate bowl, whisk flour, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.

 - Drop by rounded tablespoonfuls 2 in. apart onto greased baking sheets.
 Bake until edges are lightly browned, 10-12 minutes.
 Remove to wire racks to cool.